lovetheidea/MoaDB/screenshots/README.markdown

-##Moa db
+##moa(db)

 **[https://github.com/lovetheidea/MoaDB](https://github.com/lovetheidea/MoaDB)**

-Moa db is a free PHP GUI.
+moa(db) is a free PHP GUI.
 The project is focused on a very clean interface and a drag and drop setup.
 Helpful query validation, amazing lightweight UI , JSON imports & exports, SSL support and much more in the box.

 ![moaDB splash1](https://github.com/lovetheidea/MoaDB/blob/master/screenshots/home.png?raw=true)